Before coming to class, please read our Policies page.

 (INSTRUCTOR APPROVAL REQUIRED) In level 2, students will work on inversions and more advanced climbs, poses, and wraps.
 Students will develop the tools to begin creating longer sequences and build the strength and stamina to be able to stay in the air for longer periods of time.

-- Double footlock in the air
+Double footlocks in the air

 Aerial Silks Level 2.5